A complete invariant for closed surfaces in the three-sphere: Generalized Kneser's conjecture

-In conclusion, $\mathbf{G}$ must be a union of degenerate trees; that is a collection of nodes with no edges.
-So, there is no disk in $h^{-1}(\ast)$ and $n_d=0$.

-\textbf{Claim $3$: There are no more than one $2$-sphere.} This follows from the standard binding tie argument \cite{Sta:65}, \cite{Hei:71}, \cite[p.67]{Hem:04}.
+\textbf{Claim $3$: There is no more than one $2$-sphere.} This follows from the standard binding tie argument \cite{Sta:65}, \cite{Hei:71}, \cite[p.\ 67]{Hem:04}.
 For the sake of completeness, we outline its proof below.
-If $h^{-1}(\ast)$ contains more than one $2$-sphere, then we consider arcs with two ends lying in different components of $h^{-1}(\ast)$ and mapped to non-essential loops under $h$.
+If $h^{-1}(\ast)$ contains more than one $2$-sphere, then we consider arcs with two ends lying in different components of $h^{-1}(\ast)$ and mapped to null-homotopic loops under $h$.
 Let $\alpha$ be such an arc that minimizes $\# h^{-1}(\ast)\cap \alpha$, and $\Stwo_1$ and $\Stwo_2$ be the $2$-spheres in $h^{-1}(\ast)$ connected by $\alpha$.
-Then one can show that the interior of $\alpha$ must have trivial intersection with $h^{-1}(\ast)$ \cite[p.67]{Hem:04}, and thus we can homotopy $h$ such that $\Stwo_1$ and $\Stwo_2$ are replaced by the $2$-sphere given by the union
+Then one can show that the interior of $\alpha$ must have trivial intersection with $h^{-1}(\ast)$ \cite[p.67]{Hem:04}, and thus one can homotopy $h$ so that $\Stwo_1$ and $\Stwo_2$ are replaced by the $2$-sphere given by the union